-We estimate the net proceeds to us from the sale of 1,950,000 shares of common stock being offered by us at an assumed initial public offering of \$13.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses, to be approximately \$22.2 million, or \$25.7 million if our underwriters exercise their over-allotment option in full.
+The net proceeds to us from the sale of 1,950,000 shares of common stock being offered by us at an initial public offering of \$11.00 per share, after deducting the underwriting discounts and commissions and offering expenses, will be approximately \$18.6 million, or \$21.6 million if our underwriters exercise their over-allotment option in full.
 We intend to use the net proceeds of this offering for working capital and general corporate purposes, including new product development and potential acquisitions of complementary products and businesses, and to repay debt of \$3,000,000 to E-Z-EM.
 This debt, which we originally incurred in 1997 and subsequently renewed, bears interest at an annual rate of 1.50% and is payable on November 8, 2006.
 In the past we have had, and in the future we may have, discussions regarding acquisitions of complementary products and businesses.